MFR6340/theenglishextension.org/resources/Lexile measures.md

 |11|1295L|1610L|
 |12|1295L|1610L|

-As an example, an average 4th grade student (50PR) is reading books that are an 850 Lexile meaure by the end of the school year.
+As an example, by the end of the school year, an average 4th grade student (50PR) independently reads books that are an 850 Lexile meaure.

 ### Guide to Lexile Codes